FAQ 1: Can you help me find a new role in analytics?

-FAQ 5: When will you update your Tableau and Microsoft Power BI comparison?
+FAQ 5: When will you update your Tableau and Power BI comparison?

 If you are having trouble landing a role and need work, try reaching out to a staffing agency such as KForce.
 There are many agencies out there.
 These groups are motivated to find roles for you.
 They also have existing connections with local businesses to get you past the online career forms that are a useless waste of your time to fill out.
 Networking or getting in another way is your best option.
 Notably as a military spouse, I used staffing agencies super successfully each time I moved around the country to support my husband’s career.
 After you gain real world work experience, you may not need these groups to find a role.

-For more senior level analytics or data science professionals, Burchworks specializes in placing analytics talent.
+For more senior level analytics or data science professionals, Burchworks and Smith Hanley specializes in placing analytics talent.
 I have no relationship or experience with them but I used to get weekly open analytics roles sent to me from them and also icrunchdata.com.

 Did you enjoy statistics or math classes in school?
 If you did like statistics and math, you will most likely enjoy analytics.
 If you did not, this profession may not be a wonderful fit for you.
 I totally love crunching numbers and thus I love what I do.
 That passion is my secret to success.

 Knowing how to query data is also an essential skill, thus learn the SQL language and how to design a database.
+Dimensional modeling also seems to be in high demand.
 Again, these types of topics are widely available to learn for free.

 Lastly, you will want to have skills in showcasing your analysis and telling stories with data.
 If you are not already an Excel guru, you will want to become a master of Excel.
 It is the #1 analytics tool in the world!
 Also learn Tableau, Qlik, TIBCO Spotfire, or another data discovery tool.
 For data storytelling, there are many excellent books and SlideShare presentations on that topic.

-Usually when I get asked this question, I want to know why a move is desired.
-As much as we hear about the so-called data science talent shortage, I found these roles to be rarely available.
-When a data science role did open up, it was usually staffed with a PhD level statistics or mathematics graduate.
+When I get asked this question, I want to know why a move is desired.
+Usually data science roles are staffed with a Masters or PhD level statistics or mathematics graduate.

-I know this is a mega-hot topic and that my compare articles are extremely popular.
-Currently I am under a Microsoft non-compete contract until March 25, 2017.
+I know this is a mega-hot topic, I am literally an expert in both platforms and my compare articles are extremely popular.
+I am under a Microsoft non-compete contract until March 25, 2017.
 Microsoft monitors me closely so I have to wait until that date.
 For those of you that think non-compete is not enforceable, that is not true.
 Check your state laws.
 In Florida, non-compete is enforced.
 I know that because Microsoft field sales pressured me to leave Tableau in 2013 with lawsuit threats.
-To fight it, I would have had to hire a lawyer for tortious interference.
-I opted not to fight it.
+Companies in Florida were proactively called by Microsoft with instructions not to speak with me, report me to Microsoft if I am seen and so on while I was in Tableau orientation/boot camp.
+To stop it, I was advised to hire a lawyer to sue Microsoft for tortious interference.
+The issues continued for five months until I opted not to fight it and resigned from Tableau.
 That event was a turning point in my career.

 I am not a victim.
-I freely choose to write articles and accept responsibility for it.
+I freely choose to write articles and I accept responsibility for it.